Amazon GuardDuty has been set up to publish usage metrics to Amazon CloudWatch

 With the publication of usage metrics, it's now possible to track actual usage over time.

-It's also possible to calculate costs before they're reflected in Cost Explorer.
+You can also calculate costs before they're reflected in Cost Explorer.

 I hope this information is helpful to someone.